scjx123/ip/docs/DeveloperGuide.md

 2. Switching between Fancy and CLI
 3. Focusing between different list
 	3.1 Test case: `focus mod`
-		   Expected : focuses on the module list but
+		   Expected : Tells you are you are focusing on mod. but not yet showing you the list.
-	3.2 Test case: `focus task`
+	3.2 Test case: `focus what?`
-	3.3 Test case: `focus taken`
+	Expected : Error details sh
 4. List all Modules and Task
 	4.1 List all module
 	4.2 List all task.